aimi-bonn/Deeplasia/README.md

 ### Logging

-Per default, logs are saved to `run.log`.
+Per default, logs are written to `run.log`.
 To specify a different path, run the script with the `$LOG_FILE` environment variable:

 ``` bash